Federal Drug Trafficking Lawyer Chicago

 What makes a drug case federal instead of state?

-Federal cases often involve large quantities of drugs, interstate activity, federal investigations, or multi-defendant conspiracies.
+Federal cases generally involve larger quantities of drugs, interstate conduct, conspiracy allegations, or federal investigations.

-Do federal drug charges always involve mandatory prison time?
+Can federal drug charges carry mandatory prison sentences?

-Contact Chicago Federal Drug Defense Attorney Andrew M. Weisberg
+Contact Chicago Federal Drug Trafficking Attorney Andrew M. Weisberg

-If you are facing federal drug trafficking charges or believe you may be under federal investigation, you should seek legal representation immediately.
-Early legal intervention can dramatically affect the outcome of your case.
+If you are facing federal drug trafficking charges or believe you may be under federal investigation, do not wait to seek experienced legal representation.

-Call (773) 908-9811 for a free and confidential consultation or submit your information through the Case Review form on the website.
+Call (773) 908-9811 for a free and confidential consultation or complete the Case Review Form on the website.

 Your freedom and your future are too important to risk.
-Let Andrew M. Weisberg provide the experienced and aggressive defense you need.
+Andrew M. Weisberg will aggressively defend your rights and work tirelessly to pursue the best possible outcome in your federal case.

 Client Reviews